 There are no health and safety issues with putting pet waste and kitty litter in the green cart.
 During the composting process, the material is heated to temperatures at which any harmful bacteria is killed.
 Learn more about the composting process.

 What size is the green cart?

-All eligible homes will receive a 240-litre green cart, the same size as the blue and black cart.
-The cart is 110 cm high, 62 cm wide and 70 cm deep.
+All eligible homes will receive a green cart, the same size as the blue cart.

 Does the green cart attract pests or create odours?